welling88/MongooseIM/doc/developers-guide/message_routing.md

 ## 2. Call to `user_send_packet`

 Upon some minimal validation of the stanza a hook `user_send_packet` is called.
-If you had enabled carbons for that client ([XEP-0280: Message Carbons](http://xmpp.org/extensions/xep-0280.html)) you should see that the module is hooked up on `user_send_packet`.
-The Carboncopy checks if the stanza is the message with type of `chat` and, in case of true, the copy of stanza is routed to all other sender's resources.
+If carbon copies are enabled for the client ([XEP-0280: Message Carbons](http://xmpp.org/extensions/xep-0280.html)) you should see that the module has handle which is hooked on `user_send_packet`.
+The Carboncopy module checks if the stanza is a message of type
+`chat`.
+If so, a copy of the stanza is routed to all other sender's resources.
 Read more in the [Carboncopy section](../modules/mod_carboncopy.md)